devi-prasad/fast-track-c/readme.md

   - Memory model of a C program: global memory, program stack, and heap memory.
   - Types and type safety (or the lack of it) in C.
   - Procedure invocation: call-by-value, call-by-reference, and variadic arguments.
-  - Assertions - specifying precondition, postcondition, and loop invariants.
+  - Assertions: specifying precondition, postcondition, and loop invariants.
-  - Methods for organizing C programs.
+  - Methods of organizing C programs.
   - Abstract data types, and hiding implementation details.
   - Dynamic memory allocation, and manual memory management.
   - Guidelines and practices for constructing well-behaved/safe programs.